 If searching for a host organization, organizations working in 2016-2017 issue areas will provide applicants a starting place for potential host sites in their community.
 Equal Justice Works suggests looking at postings on PSJD or Idealist, or directly contacting the organization's offices to ask if they need help for the spring or summer.
 Other qualifying organizations include those that host Equal Justice Works AmeriCorps Legal Fellows or privately-funded Equal Justice Works Fellows, those that are funded by the Legal Services Corporation, State Offices of Veterans Affairs, and Veterans Treatment Courts.

 There are two steps you must take before completing an application:

 1. Review the eligibility requirements above or in the AmeriCorps JD Application Guide to ensure you are eligible.

 2. Secure a position with a qualifying organization.

-- Equal Justice Works will not find a placement for you.
-For more information on organizations that are interested in hosting AmeriCorps JD Members click here.
+- For more information on organizations that are interested in hosting AmeriCorps JD Members click here.

 - Confirm the name of your direct supervisor at the organization in order to complete the application.

 If you have questions about AmeriCorps JD, please send an email to firstname.lastname@example.org.